 - Refund Policy – To withdraw from a course, send a written request to firstname.lastname@example.org by December 20, 2022.
 No refunds will be given after this date.
 All refunds are subject to an administrative fee of $100 + tax.
 Alternatively, a colleague may attend in your place.
 Please send your substitution request at least 3 days prior to the course to email@example.com.

 - Registration is limited.

-- *U of T Nursing Alumni discount is available to participants who hold a BScN, MN, PMNP Diploma, MScN or PhD from the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto.
+- U of T Nursing Alumni discount is available to BScN, MN, PMNP Diploma, MScN or PhD graduates of the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto.

-- ***U of T Nursing Faculty discount is available to participants who hold a current faculty position, a clinical instructor position, an adjunct appointment or a status appointment to the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto
+- U of T Nursing Faculty discount is available to individuals with a faculty position, adjunct or status appointment, or are a Clinical Instructor (current academic year only) at the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto.

 - Applicable taxes (13% HST) will be added to the registration fees.

 - Course Cancellation Policy – The Centre for Professional Development reserves the right to cancel courses due to circumstances.
 The decision to cancel a course is normally made 15 days prior to the course.
 If you are enrolled in a course which is subsequently cancelled, you may apply your fee to another course, or receive a full refund.
 The Centre is not responsible for any travel or other expenses incurred by you.